 - ½ teaspoon ground white pepper

-- Place all sauce ingredients into a blender and set aside (so the cashews can soften).
+- Place all of the sauce ingredients (milk, cashews, granulated onion and garlic, white pepper, and kelp granules, if using) into a blender, and set aside for at least 15 minutes (so the cashews can soften).

-- Place the garbanzo beans into a food processor and pulse just until the beans are broken down (but not mushy), or smash them with a handheld bean or potato masher.
-Add to the soup pot.
+- Place the garbanzo beans into a food processor, and pulse just until the beans are broken up but not mushy (or use a fork or handheld bean masher).
+Add them to the soup pot.

-- Blend the sauce ingredients until smooth.
-Add to the soup pot and stir.
-(The mixture will be a little soupy, but it will firm up during baking.)
+- Blend the sauce ingredients until smooth, and stir into the pot.
+(The mixture may be soupy, but it will firm up during cooking.)

-- Spoon into a 9 by 13-inch baking dish (no oil or parchment paper is necessary).
-Bake uncovered for 35 to 40 minutes, until the top is lightly browned (see photo below).
-Cool at least 5 minutes before serving.
+- Spoon the mixture evenly into the baking dish, and bake uncovered for 35 to 40 minutes, or until the top is lightly browned.
+Let stand at least 5 minutes before serving.